lumi2018/EIPX-Smart-NFT/Readme.md

 A first version was presented in a paper of the Special Issue **Security, Trust and Privacy in New Computing Environments** of **Sensors** journal of **mdpi** editorial.
 The paper, entitled [Secure Combination of IoT and Blockchain by Physically Binding IoT Devices to Smart Non-Fungible Tokens Using PUFs](../assets/eip-4519/sensors-21-03119.pdf), was written by the same authors of this draft.

 ## Security Considerations
-In this draft, a generic system has been proposed for the creation of non-fungible tokens able to represent smart assets.
+In this draft, a generic system has been proposed for the creation of non-fungible tokens tied to physical assets.
 A generic point of view based on the improvements of the current ERC-721 standard is provided, such as the implementation of the user management mechanism, which does not affect the token's ownership.
-The main objective is to bind a smart physical asset with a non-fungible token.
-The physical asset should have the ability to generate a blockchain account from itself in a totally random way so that only the asset is able to know the secret from which the blockchain account is generated.
+The physical asset should have the ability to generate an ethereum address from itself in a totally random way so that only the asset is able to know the secret from which the blockchain account is generated.
 In this way, identity theft is avoided and the asset can be proven to be completely genuine.
 In order to ensure this, it is recommended that only the manufacturer of the asset has the ability to create its associated token, since it is intended to be backward compatible.
 In the case of an IoT device, the device firmware will be unable to share and modify the secret.
 It is recommended that assets reconstruct their secrets from non-sensitive information such as the helper data associated with Physical Unclonable Functions (PUFs).
 Although a secure key exchange protocol has been proposed, the token is open to coexist with other types of key exchange.

 ## Copyright
-Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+Copyright and related rights compatible with [CC0](https://creativecommons.org/publicdomain/zero/1.0/).